NASA Gets Best View Yet of Mysterious Bright Spots on Ceres

 The new photos resolve the' bright spots on Ceres into numerous points of varying sizes.
 The brightest ones lie within a crater about 55 miles (90 kilometers) wide, researchers said.
 You can see a video tour of Ceres' strange white spots on Space.com that shows how the odd features have come into focus for Dawn over the last two months.

 On June 28, Dawn will begin spiraling down to an orbit with an altitude of 900 miles (1,450 km), finally getting there in early August.
-(It takes Dawn a while to get around because the probe is powered by superefficient but low-thrust ionengines.)
+(It takes Dawn a while to get around because the probe is powered by superefficient but low-thrust ion

 "With closer views from the new orbit and multiple view angles, we soon will be better able to determine the nature of this enigmatic phenomenon," Russell said in the same statement.

 The new images from Dawn's second mapping orbit have helped highlight some of the differences between Ceres and Vesta.
-For example, while both objects have been heavily pockmarked by craters, Ceres bears more evidence of geological activity on its surface, such as flows and landslides, NASA officials said.
+For example, while both objects have been heavily pockmarked by craters, Ceres bears more evidence of geological

 Follow Mike Wall on Twitter @michaeldwall and Google+.
 Follow us@Spacedotcom, Facebook or Google+.
 Originally published on Space.com.